 Clinical counseling, like many of the helping professions, is a vital calling to help build a healthy and prosperous society.
-It is a profession in which you will diagnose, treat, and proactively guide individuals and groups to overcome disability, grow, embrace change, and counsel individuals who are struggling with anxiety, depression, grief, loss, anger management, and infidelity, along with many other issues.
-Clinical counselors also assist with the diagnosis and treatment of mental health conditions, although they are unable to prescribe medication.
+It is a profession in which you may diagnose, treat, and proactively guide individuals and groups to overcome disability, grow, and embrace change.
+Certified counselors are in mental health services where they counsel individuals who are struggling with anxiety, depression, grief, loss, anger management, and infidelity, along with many other issues.
+Clinical counselors also may assist with the diagnosis and treatment of mental health conditions, although they are unable to prescribe medication.

 What is an LPCC?

-LPCC stands for Licensed Professional Clinical Counselor and is the proper title for all clinical counselors working today in California.
+LPCC is the proper title for all clinical counselors working today in California.
 Since 2012, the state of California has managed the licenses of its counselors and has created the Board of Behavioral Sciences (BBS) to regulate the LPCC license across the state.
-The California Association for Licensed Professional Clinical Counselors (CALPCC) was also officially launched in January of 2011, which is an organization was designed to protect, support, and promote the new license and those holding it.
+The California Association for Licensed Professional Clinical Counselors (CALPCC) was also officially launched in January of 2011, which is an organization designed to protect, support, and promote the new license and those holding it.

 Working with CALPCC’s mission in mind, Alliant has been working to build and support the recognition and effective utilization of LPCCSs California as distinct and valuable providers within the clinical mental health profession.

 But this still asks the question: What exactly does an LPCC do?

 LPCCs often work in community mental health clinics, government agencies, hospitals, or universities, as well as operating their own private practices.
 While their list of responsibilities can vary depending on exactly what setting in which they’re working, some of the more common responsibilities are as follows: